Yonatan228/LOGIN_AND_REGISTRATION_MODULE/README.md

 To run the app, Apache tomcat server and MySQL database are necessary.
-Create the necessary database by running the script in the init.sql file in your MySQL shell and in the servlets classes enter your mysql userName and password.
+Create the database by running the script in the init.sql file and in the servlets classes enter your mysql userName and password.